Vanessa Atler: Post-competitive gymnastics career

-Atler now works as a coach and is the girls team director at American Kids Sports Center in Bakersfield, California.
+Atler formerly worked as a coach and is the girls team director at American Kids Sports Center in Bakersfield, California.
 She is married and has two children, a son born in January 2014 and a daughter born in February 2018.
+She continues to be in the gymnastics world and has since relocated to directing and coaching girls team at Central Coast Gymnastics in San Luis Obispo, California.